Uniform Complexity for Text Generation: Introduction

 \section{Introduction}

+Consistency is key in all aspects of the story-writing process.
+A story has to have a consistent plot or story arc, observe a consistent use of factual information if needed, make use of consistent personas for characters, and follow a consistent writing style in order to be comprehensible \cite{guan-huang-2020-union,zhang-etal-2022-persona,huang2023conveying}.
+While topic consistency is often used as a general metric for evaluating the quality of texts produced by narrative generation systems \cite{roemmele2021inspiration}, an important aspect that has received less attention from the research community is the investigation of consistency of readability or \emph{complexity} of texts.

-In a narrative writing process, it is a general practice to maintain the complexity of text as one tries to complete the story.
-As such, the readability of a text depends largely on the writer's capability to reduce and simplify the structure of words and sentences \cite{fountas1999matching,dubay2004principles}.
-For example, when writing a book for young learners in first grade, one must take note of acceptable words that are within the vocabulary of a first grader to avoid frustration in reading that will hinder effective comprehension \cite{gickling1978levels,Guevarra2011}.
-This challenge can also be emulated to natural language generators to test whether they maintain the textual complexity of prompt inputs.
-Figure~\ref{example_uctg} shows an ideal scenario where a prompt given by a human has the same level of reading difficulty (66.9) as the generated text by a GPT-2 model (61.9) based on the Flesch formula \cite{flesch1948new}.
-The interpretation of Flesch scores obtained means both texts can be read easily by Grade 8 and 9 learners.
+When crafting a story, it is very reasonable for a writer to ensure that all sentences are readable by a specific target audience (i.e., first-grade learners).
+As such, one must take note of common words within the general vocabulary of readers belonging to a specific grade to avoid possible frustration in reading that will hinder effective comprehension \cite{gickling1978levels,Guevarra2011}.
+Thus, a text's complexity (and so the readability) depends largely on the writer's capability to ensure that the complexity of words and sentences is consistent \cite{fountas1999matching,dubay2004principles,agrawal-carpuat-2019-controlling}.
+In the text generation process, since the output of generative models is controlled by the prompt, it is essential that the complexity of the output to be consistent with the input prompt.
+Figure~\ref{example_uctg} shows an ideal scenario where a prompt given by a human has the same level of reading difficulty (66.9) as the generated text by a GPT-2 model (61.9) based on the Flesch Ease formula \cite{flesch1948new}.
+The interpretation of Flesch Ease scores obtained means both texts can be read easily by Grade 8 and 9 learners.